osalvador/ReplicaDB/docs/docs.md

 You might need to authenticate against the database before you can access it.
 You can use the `--source-username` or `--sink-username` to supply a username to the database.

-ReplicaDB provides couple of different ways to supply a password, secure and non-secure, to the database which is detailed below.
+ReplicaDB provides a couple of different ways to supply a password, secure and non-secure, to the database which is detailed below.

 <br>
 **Specifying extra JDBC parameters**

-When connecting to a database using JDBC, you can optionally specify extra JDBC parameters **only** via options file.
-The contents of this properties are parsed as standard Java properties and passed into the driver while creating a connection.
+When connecting to a database using JDBC, you can optionally specify extra JDBC parameters **only** via the options file.
+The contents of these properties are parsed as standard Java properties and passed into the driver while creating a connection.

 You can specify these parameters for both the source and sink databases.
 ReplicaDB will retrieve all the parameters that start with `source.connect.parameter.` or` sink.connect.parameter.` followed by the name of the specific parameter of the database engine.